MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/user_guide/workflows/train_acoustic_model.rst

 Train a new acoustic model ``(mfa train)``
 ******************************************

+.. versionadded:: 3.4

+   Specifying a directory as the output model path instead of a .zip file will produce a Hugging Face compatible model that can be distributed via Hugging Face Hub.
+See :ref:`mfa_model_versions` for more details.

 You can train new :term:`acoustic models` from scratch using MFA, and export the final alignments as :term:`TextGrids` at the end.
 You don't need a ton of data to generate decent alignments (see `the blog post comparing alignments trained on various corpus sizes <https://memcauliffe.com/how-much-data-do-you-need-for-a-good-mfa-alignment.html>`_).
 At the end of the day, it comes down to trial and error, so I would recommend trying different workflows of pretrained models vs training your own or adapting a model to your data to see what performs best.

 .. note::